 Tree planting just got even more eco-friendly

 Trees for the Future has planted more than 160 million trees around the globe in the past three decades.
-Like most tree planting organizations and farmers, Trees for the Future has used plastic bags, or tree sacs, to accomplish reliable systematic planting.
+Like most tree planting organizations and farmers, Trees for the Future has used plastic bags, or tree sacks, to accomplish reliable systematic planting.
 But that is all about to change due to a growing movement throughout Africa to ban plastic bags.
-Trees for the Future first began transitioning from plastic tree sacs with Senegal’s 2016 ban on plastic bags.
-Now that Kenya has enacted an even stricter law, the nonprofit organization will soon rely solely on biodegradable tree sacs to plant their trees, effectively eliminating the production and use of more than 10 million plastic bags in 2019.
+Trees for the Future first began transitioning from plastic tree sacks with Senegal’s 2016 ban on plastic bags.
+Now that Kenya has enacted an even stricter law, the nonprofit organization will soon rely solely on biodegradable tree sacks to plant their trees, effectively eliminating the production and use of more than 10 million plastic bags in 2019.